JorjaFox/library/content/posts/news/2011/show-biz-renegade.md

 Yup, Jorja Fox aka Sara Sidle will no longer guest-star in the next season of CSI: Crime Scene Investigation.
 She will again be a full-fledged regular character on the show's 12th season.

-Fox actually spent the show's first seven seasons as a regular before leaving to 'pursue other career options' while making guest appearances every now and then â for the next four seasons.
+Fox actually spent the show's first seven seasons as a regular before leaving to 'pursue other career options' while making guest appearances every now and then - for the next four seasons.

 With Gil Grissom out, I can only speculate on how Sara Sidle will make a re-appearance.
 Maybe, it will be Grissom's turn to pop-up every now and then.